 Health Informatics Glossary

-World Wide Web Consortium,
+The World Wide Web Consortium, (W3C) is

 across multiple sites.

 Wireless Application Protocol.

 Work Breakdown Structure.

 Wired Equivalent Privacy.

 agency of the United Nations (UN) that

 coordinates global public health efforts.
 The WHO headquarters is in Geneva,

 Top of Page

 The common name for wireless LAN signals, "Wi-Fi" is a trademark of the